Healthy Recipes using Sweetened Hibiscus Tea

 - Salt and pepper to taste

-- In a small bowl, whisk together sweetened hibiscus tea, olive oil, apple cider vinegar, Dijon mustard, salt, and pepper.
+- In a small bowl, whisk together sweetened hibiscus tea, olive oil, apple cider vinegar, and Dijon mustard.

 - Use immediately or store in the refrigerator for up to a week.